-Powered by frontier models like Opus 4.5, Sonnet 4.5, and more
+Powered by frontier models like GPT-5.4, Opus 4.7, and Gemini 3 Flash

-AI-powered schematic validation that checks your design against datasheets.
+AI-powered schematic validation that checks your design against datasheets, with exact per-review pricing shown before you run.

 Benefits